eth-protocol-fellows/cohort-one/notes/j-cook/networking_notes.md

 On a successful ping-pong exchange, functions from v4wire or v5wire start an rlpx session over tcp with the newly discovered peers.
 The function `setupDialScheduler()` that was called in `server.Start()` identifies when the peer table is populated and then starts dialing out to those peers over TCP.
 Once connected, they swap crypto handshakes to make their exchange secret, then initiate an encrypted RLPx session.

-## libP2P

-DevP2P and libP2P are both collections of protocols that can be used to define the networking layer of peer-to-peer systems. libP2P is a general-purpose, modular set of components that can be sed to build a wide range of p2p networks. libP2P did not exist when Ethereum's networking layer was first built - instead Ethereum was built on a bespoke set of packages designed only to make Ethereum work, rather than to make a generic p2p framework.
-These Ethereum-specific packages are collectively known as DevP2P and they have formed the backbone of Ethereum's peer-to-peer communication system since Ethereum's inception.

-Beacon clients are being built using libp2p in preference to devp2p, for several reasons...

 ## light clients